CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-1-defender-cloud-security-posture-management .md

 ## Summary
 In this module,you have completed essential cloud security tasks, starting with enabling the Defender CSPM plan in Read-Only mode to review security posture then exploring attack paths and potential vulnerabilities in your environment, build and analyze queries using Cloud Security Explorer, and finally, assigned governance rules to ensure compliance and effective policy management.

-## Review
-In this lab you have completed the following tasks:
-- Enabling Defender CSPM plan (Read Only)
-- Explore Attack Paths in your Environment (Read Only)
-- Build query with Cloud Security Explorer (Read Only)
-- Assign Governance Rule

-## Congratulations!!
-You have successfully completed the lab